Roger Ebert: 1967–1974: Early writings

-Ebert's first review for the Chicago Sun-Times began: "Georges Lautner’s Galia opens and closes with arty shots of the ocean, mother of us all, but in between it's pretty clear that what is washing ashore is the French New Wave."
+Ebert's first review for the Chicago Sun-Times began: "Georges Lautner's Galia opens and closes with arty shots of the ocean, mother of us all, but in between it's pretty clear that what is washing ashore is the French New Wave."
 He recalls that "Within a day after Zonka gave me the job, I read The Immediate Experience by Robert Warshow", from which he gleaned that "the critic has to set aside theory and ideology, theology and politics, and open himself to—well, the immediate experience."
-That same year, he met film critic Pauline Kael for the first time at the New York Film Festival.
-After he sent her some of his columns, she told him they were "the best film criticism being done in American newspapers today."
+That same year, he met Pauline Kael for the first time at the New York Film Festival.
+After he sent her some of his columns, she told him they were "the best film criticism being done in American newspapers today".
 He recalls her telling him how she worked: "I go into the movie, I watch it, and I ask myself what happened to me."
 A formative experience was reviewing Ingmar Bergman's Persona (1966).
-He told his editor he wasn't sure how to review it when he didn't feel he could explain it.
+He told his editor he wasn't sure how to review it when he couldn't explain it.
 His editor told him he didn't have to explain it, just describe it.

-He was one of the first critics to champion Arthur Penn's Bonnie and Clyde (1967), calling it "a milestone in the history of American movies, a work of truth and brilliance.
+He championed Arthur Penn's Bonnie and Clyde (1967), calling it "a milestone in the history of American movies, a work of truth and brilliance.
 It is also pitilessly cruel, filled with sympathy, nauseating, funny, heartbreaking and astonishingly beautiful.
-If it does not seem that those words should be strung together, perhaps that is because movies do not very often reflect the full range of human life."
+If it does not seem that those words should be strung together, perhaps that is because movies do not very often reflect the full range of human life".
 He concluded: "The fact that the story is set 35 years ago doesn't mean a thing.
 It had to be set some time.
 But it was made now and it's about us."
 Thirty-one years later, he wrote "When I saw it, I had been a film critic for less than six months, and it was the first masterpiece I had seen on the job.
 I felt an exhilaration beyond describing.
 I did not suspect how long it would be between such experiences, but at least I learned that they were possible."
-He wrote Martin Scorsese's first review, for Who's That Knocking at My Door (1967, then titled I Call First), and predicted the young director could become "an American Fellini."

 Ebert co-wrote the screenplay for Russ Meyer's Beyond the Valley of the Dolls (1970) and sometimes joked about being responsible for it.
 It was poorly received on its release yet has become a cult film.
 Ebert and Meyer also made Up!
-(1976), Beneath the Valley of the Ultra-Vixens (1979) and other films, and were involved in the ill-fated Sex Pistols film Who Killed Bambi?
-In April 2010, Ebert posted his screenplay of Who Killed Bambi?, also known as Anarchy in the UK, on his blog.
+(1976), Beneath the Valley of the Ultra-Vixens (1979) and other films, and were involved in the ill-starred Sex Pistols film Who Killed Bambi?, also known as Anarchy in the UK.
+In April 2010, Ebert posted his screenplay of Who Killed Bambi?, on his blog.